 If a wedding isn't on the horizon, sapphires can be your dazzling companions for years to come at any formal event you attend.

 How to wear sapphires

-Given that sapphires come in a range of bold colors, it may feel tricky to pair them with your wardrobe and other jewelry.
+Given that sapphires come in a range of bold colours, it may feel tricky to pair them with your wardrobe and other jewellery.
 While there are no hard and fast rules, here are a couple of basic guidelines which may help you pull your look together.

 Consider your personal style

 If you're looking at sapphire engagement rings, for example, it's important to consider your personal style and how your stones reflect that.
 For lovers of vintage, adding milgrain edges to your band may help you achieve your look.
 If you'd rather keep it modern, a micropavé halo setting could be a better choice.

 Diamonds are a popular option to go alongside a sapphire, whether they're placed next to the stone in a classic three-stone design or pavé-set, as they allow all shades of sapphire to really shine.

 Your elementary school colour theory will come into practice here; pair sapphires with colours that are opposite on the colour wheel.
 If you have a blue sapphire necklace pendant, for example, wearing it with a yellow gold chain may help to bring out the rich hues.
 If you've got your eye on a pink sapphire ring, pick out another subtle piece of jewellery with a yellow or green gemstone to complement it.

 Let your sapphire shine

 While wearing complementary colours works in many cases, when it's overdone it runs the risk of outshining the sapphire itself.
 Sapphire is a beautiful and rare gem that shouldn't be overwhelmed with the addition of too many other gems or colours.
 Stick to the basics and allow your precious stone to take centre stage.